top of page

 Categories:

-LARGE Projects employ at least 1 full-time equivalent (FTE) professional staff and/or are a component of a larger organization with an obviously significant budget.
+• LARGE Projects employ 1 or more full-time equivalent (FTE) professional (paid) staff member and/or are a component of a larger organization with an obviously significant budget.
 Examples include university-, state-, or foundation-funded digital projects.

-SMALL Projects have fewer than 1 FTE professional staff (devoted to the digital project) and operate on a very small budget.
-Examples include individual blogs, small group encyclopedia projects, and websites associated with local history societies.
+• SMALL Projects employ 1 or less FTE staff (devoted to the digital project) or volunteers and operate on a very small budget.
+Examples include individual or small group projects, volunteer projects, and local historical group projects.

 Previous Recipients